Personal 4-year plans

 Up next?
 Tia is currently waiting for word on her Fulbright application to work in Africa with colobus monkeys that are injured or orphaned.

 Blaze your own trail

 Greg Johnson had a question.

-Why don’t crowdsourcing platforms like MindMixer and Peak Democracy work for cash-strapped local governments?
+Greg Johnson had a question.
+Why don’t crowdsourcing platforms like MindMixer and Peak Democracy work for cash- strapped local governments?

 This is just the sort of out-of-the-box thinking Professor of Political Science Bill Felice loves.
 “I didn’t have any background in this at all,” Greg says.
 But once Dr. Felice agreed to supervise his project, Greg found the syllabus from a grad school course to use as a guide.

-With graduation behind him, Greg headed to Oxford in England.
-He completed an MSc in Social Science of the Internet and is now a Trust & Safety Analyst at Google’s EU Headquarters in Dublin
+With graduation behind him, Greg headed to Oxford in England, where he earned an MSc in Social Science of the Internet.
+He now works as a trust and safety analyst at Google’s European headquarters in Ireland.